Best robo-advisors in the UAE in 2025 (compared)

 If you don’t know what Halal portfolios are, they are Islamic compliant portfolios where investors do not invest in businesses that profit from certain activities such as alcohol, tobacco, and gambling.
 Sarwa offers seven different allocations, summarized below.

 Sarwa states that an optimally diversified portfolio of ETFs is expected to generate between 3% and 8% yearly, depending on the risk you’re ready to take.
 In theory, the more risk you are willing to take, the higher return you can expect to generate, but remember, this is not guaranteed as past performance do not guarantee future returns.
-You can find below the historical performance over the last three years of the Conventional, Halal, and Socially Responsible Investment portfolios.
+You can find below the historical performance of a "balanced" portfolio (Example):

 It should be noted that the official launch of Sarwa’s portfolios was in 2017, and the historical returns are net of management fees (here, they assumed it is 0.5%).